rust-lang/rust/doc/tutorial.md

 Managed boxes never cross task boundaries.

-> ***Note:*** managed boxes are currently reclaimed through reference
+> ***Note:*** Currently, the Rust compiler generates code to reclaim
-> counting and cycle collection, but we will switch to a tracing
+> managed boxes through reference counting and a cycle collector, but
-> garbage collector eventually.
+> we will switch to a tracing garbage collector eventually.

 ## Owned boxes

-In contrast to managed boxes, owned boxes have a single owning memory slot and thus two owned boxes may not refer to the same memory.
-All owned boxes across all tasks are allocated on a single _exchange heap_, where their uniquely owned nature allows them to be passed between tasks efficiently.
+In contrast with managed boxes, owned boxes have a single owning memory slot and thus two owned boxes may not refer to the same memory.
+All owned boxes across all tasks are allocated on a single _exchange heap_, where their uniquely owned nature allows tasks to exchange them efficiently.

-Because owned boxes are uniquely owned, copying them involves allocating a new owned box and duplicating the contents.
+Because owned boxes are uniquely owned, copying them requires allocating a new owned box and duplicating the contents.
 Copying owned boxes is expensive so the compiler will complain if you do so without writing the word `copy`.